Global tax reform tops G20 meet in Venice - News Break

 But the Venice talks are an opportunity to thrash out further details and exert pressure on those who have not yet signed up to the OECD deal, which so far has been backed by 131 countries.

-Several countries by contrast are pushing for a higher rate than 15 percent, including Argentina, France, Germany and the United States.
+Several countries by contrast are pushing for a higher rate than 15 percent, notably the United States and Germany, but there are few illusions about their chances.

-"This minimum tax on companies must be ambitious," French Finance Minister Bruno Le Maire told AFP on Friday.

-He said the G20 offered a chance for countries representing 85 percent of global wealth to reach "agreement on international taxation for the 21st century, which will allow for the fair taxation of digital giants which largely escape taxation, which nobody can accept".

 "We must be realistic," said a German government source.
 "Other countries already have a problem with this level."

-US Treasury Secretary Janet Yellen, European Central Bank (ECB) chief Christine Lagarde and Russian finance minister Anton Siluanov were among those at the two-day meeting in Venice, while China and India attended virtually.

-It was the G20 finance ministers' first in-person meeting since February 2020, when coronavirus began sweeping across the world.

-They are expected on Saturday to give more details of how they will support an initiative by the International Monetary Fund (IMF) to increase aid to countries struggling to cope with the pandemic.
+The G20 ministers in Venice are also expected to support an initiative by the International Monetary Fund (IMF) to increase aid to the most vulnerable countries through the allocation of $650 billion of special drawing rights.

-The IMF's executive board has backed increasing its special drawing rights (SDRs) by $650 billion (548 billion euros), the biggest ever such increase.

 SDRs are international reserve assets created by the IMF that provide these countries with extra liquidity.

-According to the draft statement, the G20 ministers will call for "contributions from all countries able to do so to reach an ambitious target in support of vulnerable countries" -- without specifying a number.
+According to the draft G20 statement, the Venice participants will call for "contributions from all countries able to do so to reach an ambitious target in support of vulnerable countries" -- without fixing an amount.

-UN Secretary General Antonio Guterres on Friday hailed the IMF's action and urged G20 members to show "solidarity" towards developing countries.

-The talks in Venice will also cover the subject of climate change, with Yellen calling Friday on her G20 counterparts to act "immediately" to decarbonise their economies.
+IMF chief Kristalina Georgieva warned this week of a "deepening divergence" between rich and poor nations, warning the pandemic and the resulting economic damage had dealt a "devastating double-blow" to the poorest countries.

 Comments / 0